JoergBrueggmann/HaddockIssue1472/README.md

 This project is just for investigation of tools that have problems with
     processing the files in here, in particular Haddock.

-This is no intended for any other puposes and not to be distributed for any other reason.
+It is not intended to be used for any other puposes and not to be distributed for any other reason.
 See the license file.

 Background:
 In Haddock Issue #1472 is has been reported that Haddock stops processing without any message.
 It actually hangs.